 For now, let’s circle back to the beginning.
-Or better yet, let’s go back to the point of this journal, which is to say I have found it!”
+Or better yet, let’s go back to the point of this journal which is to say I found it!”

 This is about the countless “Eureka!” moments we have on a daily basis.
 This is about our daily discoveries, let alone the great moments of realization, which we have throughout our life.

 These moments can be as tiny as a grain of sand or large like boulders or even mountain-sized, depending on the discovery.
 Moments of awareness can either be insignificant or life-changing.
 Either way, our life is a stream of evolution.
 One day changes to the next.
 We age and we grow.

 We learn and evolve and we’ll often look back at ourselves – we’ll look at our lives with a curious wonder about what would have happened “If I only did this.”

 Or we’ll ask ourselves, “What the hell was I thinking?”

 Most people find themselves in the could have, would have, should have moments and they rethink or re-detail the moments of their past.
 Or they consider their regrets with different stages of contempt.